tzhg/my-budget/README.md

    where <name> is the name of the asset.
    The prices do not have to be updated daily, but must contain at least the value on the day of purchase.

+8. Debt is treated as an asset with negative value.
+Paying off the principal is recorded as selling the asset.

 ### Recording cash flows

 1. Cash flows are divided into non-investment income and expenses, and investment profit and loss.